chung-leong/nodebb-plugin-6bmk/README.md

 Confirm Password ********
 ```

-Once that's done, NodeBB will proceed to build the web-accessible files (mainly JavaScript).
+Once that's done, NodeBB will proceed to build the web-sites (mainly JavaScript files).
 The
 process will take a minute or so.

 If the board is not the first one, you would need to open `nodebb/config.json` and manually assign  a different port number to it: